Exceeds G-SYNC Range

 Upper & Lower Frametime Variances

-Since frametime compensation with v-sync “On” is performed during the vertical blank period (the span between the previous and next frame scan), it does not introduce sync-induced input latency within the G-SYNC range.
+Frametime compensation with V-SYNC “On” is performed during the vertical blanking interval (the span between the previous and next frame scan), and, as such, does not delay single frame delivery within the G-SYNC range and is recommended for a tear-free experience (see G-SYNC 101: Input Lag & Optimal Settings).

 What are Frametime Spikes?

-Frametime spikes occur due to asset loads when transitioning from one area to the next, and/or when a script or physics system is triggered.
-Not to be confused with other performance issues, like framerate slowdown or v-sync-induced stutter, the spikes manifest as the occasional hitch or pause, and usually last for mere micro to milliseconds at a time, plummeting the framerate into the single digits, and concurrently raising the frametime upwards of 1000ms before re-normalizing.
+Not to be confused with other performance issues, like framerate slowdown or V-SYNC-induced stutter, frametime spikes manifest as the occasional hitch or pause, and usually last for mere micro to milliseconds at a time (seconds, in the worst of cases), plummeting the framerate into the single digits, and concurrently raising the frametime upwards of 1000ms before re-normalizing.

-The more efficient the game engine, and the more capable the system running it, the less of these spikes there are (and the shorter they last), but no setup can fully avoid their occurrence.
+The more efficient the game engine, and the more capable the system running it, the less frametime spikes there are (and the shorter they last), but no setup can fully avoid their occurrence.

 Minimum Refresh Range

-Once the framerate reaches the 36 and below mark, the G-SYNC module begins inserting duplicate frames to maintain the display’s minimum physical refresh rate, and smooth motion perception.
+Once the framerate reaches the approximate 36 and below mark, the G-SYNC module begins inserting duplicate refreshes per frame to maintain the panel’s minimum physical refresh rate, keep the display active, and smooth motion perception.
 If the framerate is at 36, the refresh rate will double to 72 Hz, at 18 frames, it will triple to 54 Hz, and so on.
 This behavior will continue down to 1 frame per second.

-Regardless of the reported framerate and variable refresh rate of the display, the scanout rate (the time it takes each frame, top to bottom, to render completely on-screen) will always match the speed of the display’s current maximum refresh rate; 16.6ms @60Hz, 10ms @100 Hz, 6.9ms @144 Hz, and so on.
+Regardless of the reported framerate and variable refresh rate of the display, the scanout speed will always be a match to the display’s current maximum refresh rate; 16.6ms @60Hz, 10ms @100 Hz, 6.9ms @144 Hz, and so on.
+G-SYNC’s ability to detach framerate and refresh rate from the scanout speed can have benefits such as faster frame delivery and reduced input lag on high refresh rate displays at lower fixed framerates (see G-SYNC 101: Input Lag & Optimal Settings).